defold/doc/docs/en/manuals/android.md

 ### android.permission.INTERNET and android.permission.ACCESS_NETWORK_STATE (Protection level: normal)
 Allows applications to open network sockets and access information about networks.
 These permission are needed for internet access. ([Android official docs](https://developer.android.com/reference/android/Manifest.permission#INTERNET)) and ([Android official docs](https://developer.android.com/reference/android/Manifest.permission#ACCESS_NETWORK_STATE)).

-### com.android.vending.BILLING
-Google Play Billing is a service that lets you sell digital content from inside an Android app, or in-app.
-This permission is needed for [in-app purchases](/manuals/iap/) to work.

 ### android.permission.WRITE_EXTERNAL_STORAGE (Protection level: dangerous)
 Allows an application to write to external storage.
 Starting in API level 19, this permission is not required to read/write files in your application-specific directories returned by Context.getExternalFilesDir(String) and Context.getExternalCacheDir().
 This permission is needed if you intend to save/load files from disk (using io.* or sys.save/load) outside of the folder provided by [sys.get_save_file()](/ref/sys/#sys.get_save_file:application_id-file_name) and have `android:minSdkVersion` set to less than 19 in the Android manifest. ([Android official docs](https://developer.android.com/reference/android/Manifest.permission#WRITE_EXTERNAL_STORAGE)).